Mortivarus/Laravel-Weblog/README.md

 create database laravel_weblog
 ```

 And run the initial migrations and seeders.
-This includes seeding a default admin account
+This includes seeding a default admin account.
+The default login, password and email for the admin can be configured in the .env file.
+By default, the username and password is 'admin'.

 ```
 php artisan migrate --seed